Making cocktails at home is good because:

 - Bar spoon: Just get some cheap bar spoons, the exact model doesn’t matter.

 - Corkscrew: You need to be able to pull corks.
 Buy whatever is within your budget — these are all kind of the same.
+I have an OXO SteeL Winged Corkscrew (Amazon link)

-- Cocktail picks: A substantial upgrade
+- Cocktail picks: A substantial upgrade.
+Get stainless steel picks.

 - Cooler: I use an insulated bag to hold all my ice and cold liquors, but a proper hard-case insulated cooler would be better.